 Founded in the early 1970s, the community library has also, in the past, donated books to Chico State University.
 Schwartz said he hopes to continue giving books to SFSU and Chico State, as needed, so "we're increasingly getting books to new members of the public."

-The Jewish Studies reading room, named for the late SFSU education professor Marvin Silverman, was officially opened under its new title during a dedication ceremony Nov.
-30. As both a founder of the SFSU Jewish Studies program and a former BJE board member, Silverman seemed perfect for the commemoration.
+The Jewish studies reading room, named for the late SFSU education professor Marvin Silverman, was officially opened under its new title during a dedication ceremony Nov.
+30. As both a founder of the SFSU Jewish studies program and a former BJE board member, Silverman seemed a perfect choice for the commemoration.

 Close to 100 people attended the ceremony, participating in both a reception and dedication.